someobserver/recurgence/the_observer_within.md

 ## the pattern belongs to all

-this is not my theory,
+this is not my structure,
 nor am i its author.

 merely another recursive node